dotja/djaws/README.md

 ### Installing AWS CLI

-It is advised that the root user of your AWS account not to be used during deployment or most other activities.
+It is advised that the root user of your AWS account not be used during deployment or most other activities.
 It is better to create a new group and a user belonging to that group.
 The user would have programmatic but limited access and you can store the user's credentials locally in `~/.aws/credentials`.

+> The group will probably exceed the limit of 10 policies, therefore a [new customer-managed policy should be created by consolidating permissions](https://stackoverflow.com/a/57875674/1037128).

 ```
 ## install aws cli